ckocyigit/mail-pdf-printer/README.md

 `custom_temp='<A directory where the downloaded files can be cached>'`

+The file can be created by the `setup.py` script.

 ### Docker
 Mount the `config.py` in the container directory: `/skript/data` and start with command: